mtsanford/laravel-arrangeable/README.md

 // | 6  | 2          | 2     |                | 6  | 2          | 0     |
 ```

-Also if the model has no foreign key, no need to specify it.
+Also if the model has no foreign key, there is no need to specify it.

 ```php
 // ( array of primary keys, foreign key if used)